SelfCareMap

 This data becomes particularly meaningful when you:

-• Track how spa days or massage sessions improve your sleep quality
+• Track how spa days or massage sessions improve your sleep quality, showing a measurable dip in restlessness after a professional treatment.

-• Make informed decisions about which wellness practices benefit you most
+• Make informed decisions about which wellness practices benefit you most, such as discovering that sauna sessions lead to deeper REM sleep.

 Nutrition and Holistic Wellness Apps